 Figure 1 Dispersion curve for a square beam-based Honeycomb.
 The simulation was run using E=2000 MPa, L=10mm, d=1 mm, ro = 1e-9 Tn/mm3, 10 elements per beam, and 20 datapoints per direction (total of 60).

-The first 8 eigenfrequencies were extracted and plotted in the dispersion relation (Figure 1), more eigenfrequencies can be extracted by incrementing the number “nmodes”.
+The first 8 eigenfrequencies are extracted and plotted in the dispersion relation (Figure 1), more eigenfrequencies can be extracted by incrementing the number “nmodes”.
 Each direction of the Brillouin zone is discretized in 20 datapoints (one can change this number at the beginning of the simulation, np, number of datapoints).
 For each point in the Brillouin zone, the eigenfrequency of each mode is obtained and stored in the variable F(datapoint,mode).
 In the next section concepts like Brillouin zone are explained.

 If you write in the command line *Status,F you will obtain the variable F listed in the following way: the first column is the datapoint, in our case from 1 to 21 goes from G to X in the Brillouin zone, from 21 to 41 is from X to M, and 41 to 61 is from M to G; the second is the mode, the third is the step, which is always 1; an the fourth is the eigenfrequency.